nikhilRP/waldo/README.md

 Warning: This algo was created for fun and learning purposes.
 So please don't take it seriously.
 Would appreciate the input.

+Dependencies:

+  1. Pandas (to load data and for Genetic Algorithm)
+  2. pymorg (to implement TSP solution)